PKpers/ChargeMis/README.md

-The repository for the charge mismeasurement project
+The repository for the charge mismeasurement project @ CMS